promptfoo/promptfoo/site/docs/red-team/configuration.md

 If `numTests` is not specified for a plugin, it will use the global `numTests` value.

-### Available Plugins
+### Concepts

-Plugins broadly fall into three categories:
+Plugins broadly fall into three broad distinctions:

 - Individual plugins such as `overreliance`.
-- Categories such as `harmful` and `pii`.
-These expand into multiple sub-categories, where each sub-category is a separate plugin.
+- Collections such as `harmful` and `pii`.
+These expand into multiple plugins.
 - Strategies such as `jailbreak`, which are modifiers applied to other plugins.

 Run the cli menu `promptfoo generate redteam --help` to see a complete list of available plugins.

 ### Special Handling for 'harmful' Plugin

-When you include `harmful` in your plugins list, it will automatically include all available harm categories.
-You can also specify individual harm categories directly.
+When you include `harmful` in your plugins list, it will automatically include all available harm plugins.
+You can also specify individual harm plugins directly.

-### Available Harm Categories
+### Available Harm Plugins

-Many of these categories are derived from MLCommons Harm Categories or Harmbench.
+Many of these plugins are derived from [MLCommons Harm Categories](https://arxiv.org/abs/2404.12241) or [Harmbench](https://github.com/centerforaisafety/HarmBench).
 Examples include:

 - `harmful:chemical-biological-weapons`: Chemical & Biological Weapons
 - `harmful:child-exploitation`: Child Exploitation